Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Experimental Setup

 \section{Experimental Setup}

-\textbf{Tasks and Models.} Following \citet{gargiulo2024task}, we evaluate our mergeability discovery framework on a benchmark of $20$ diverse image classification tasks, with references in Appendix \ref{app:datasets}: SUN397, Stanford Cars, RESISC45, EuroSAT, SVHN, GTSRB, MNIST, DTD, Flowers102, PCAM, FER2013, OxfordIIITPet, STL10, CIFAR10, CIFAR100, Food101, FashionMNIST, EMNIST, KMNIST, and RenderedSST2.
-We fine-tune CLIP ViT-B/16 encoders~\cite{radford2021learning} for each task, initializing from OpenAI pretrained weights (see Appendix~\ref{app:fine-tuning}).
+\textbf{Tasks and Models.} Following \citet{gargiulo2024task}, we evaluate our mergeability discovery framework on $20$ image classification tasks.
+See the full list of tasks in Appendix \ref{app:datasets}.
+We fine-tune CLIP ViT-B/16 and B/32 ~\citep{radford2021learning}. see Appendix~\ref{app:fine-tuning}) for the fine-tuning setup.
 This yields $20$ task-specific models, from which we extract task vectors $\boldsymbol{\tau}_i = \boldsymbol{\theta}_i - \boldsymbol{\theta}_0$ for each task $i$.
-The $\binom{20}{2} = 190$ unique model pairs form our dataset.
+This ultimately yields $\binom{20}{2} = 190$ unique model pairs.
+We choose ViT-B/16 as the default model for analysis when B/32 is not explicitly mentioned.